-11.2 Trustees fulfil legal obligations to provide a secure learning environment for its pupils.

-11.3 Trustees and members of the Governance Advisory Board receive training in their responsibilities for safeguarding.
+- 11.2 Trustees fulfil legal obligations to provide a secure learning environment for its pupils. - 11.3 Trustees and members of the Parent Advisory Forums receive training in their responsibilities for safeguarding.
 This includes ensuring there are policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote pupils' welfare.
-This includes ensuring:

-- 11.3.1 Statutory safer recruitment procedures are adhered to - 11.3.2 All staff undergo safeguarding training and child protection training at induction and this is regularly updated in line with advice from the local Safeguarding Children's Board - 11.3.3 Appropriate filters and appropriate monitoring systems are in place to safeguard pupils from accessing potential harmful and inappropriate online material from the Academy IT system (please refer to the Trust's E-Safety Policy and ICT Acceptable Use Policies) - 11.3.4 Pupils are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum

-11.4 The Trust appointed Mrs D Williams, as the Nominated Lead for Safeguarding and E-Safety.
-She is responsible for liaising with the Head Teachers and Designated Safeguarding

-Leads over matters regarding child protection issues.
+This includes ensuring: - Statutory safer recruitment procedures are adhered to - All staff undergo safeguarding training and child protection training at induction and this is regularly updated in line with advice from the local Safeguarding Children's Board - Appropriate filters and appropriate monitoring systems are in place to safeguard pupils from accessing potential harmful and inappropriate online material from the Academy IT system (please refer to the Trust's E-Safety Policy and ICT Acceptable Use Policies) - Pupils are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum - 11.4 The Trust appoints a Nominated Lead for Safeguarding and E-Safety.
+They are responsible for liaising with the Head Teachers and Designated Safeguarding Leads over matters regarding child protection issues.
 The role is strategic and does not involve concerns about individual pupils.
-Mrs D Williams can be contacted via our main office on 01922 211264.

-11.5 The Trustees have allocated the role of Designated Teacher to promote the educational achievement of children who are looked after, or previously looked after, to the Designated Lead.
+Trustees can be contacted via our main office on 01922 211264. - 11.5 The Trustees have allocated the role of Designated Teacher to promote the educational achievement of children who are looked after, or previously looked after, to the Designated Lead.
 This is because the most common reason for children becoming looked after is as a result of abuse/neglect.
-The Designated Lead works with the Virtual School Head Teacher to identify individual pupil needs and to develop and implement a Personal Educational Plan for every pupil in Local Authority care.

-11.6 The Trust acknowledges its retained responsibility for any activities carried out with children on site or using the Academy's facilities - even if delivered by an external body or organisation.
+The Designated Lead works with the Virtual School Head Teacher to identify individual pupil needs and to develop and implement a Personal Educational Plan for every pupil in Local Authority care. - 11.6 The Trust acknowledges its retained responsibility for any activities carried out with children on site or using the Academy's facilities even if delivered by an external body or organisation.
 In such circumstances, the governing body satisfies itself that the group or organisation has its own safeguarding policy and procedures for safer recruitment of staff or leaders, or that the organisation signs up to the policy and procedure of the Academy.
 Therefore, the Trustees and Head Teacher will only grant permission for use of the premises to recognised bodies (usually a national affiliation and a written statement of their adherence to safeguarding principles).

+Safeguarding Procedures

+All Staff

+If you are concerned that a child is at risk from: If a child discloses to you that they are at risk from:

+Emotional Abuse

+Neglect

+Physical Abuse

+Sexual Abuse Any Other Safeguarding Concerns(s)

+DO NOT discuss with the child in person.

+Report immediatley to the Designated Safeguarding Lead

+- Listen

+- Reassure

+- DO NOT promise confidentiality

+- Establish basic facts what, when, where, who

+- Tell the child what you are going to do next

+Report immediately, in person, to the Designated Safeguarding Lead

+Record accurately and refer using your schools safeguarding procedure.

+Child Safeguarding Designated Staff

+Designated Safeguarding Lead

+or in their absence:

+Deputy Designated Safeguarding Lead

+Headteacher